 The solution-focused approach of SFBT is founded in de Shazer and Berg’s idea that the solutions to one’s problems are typically found in the “exceptions” to the problem, meaning the times when the problem is not actively affecting the individual.
 This approach is a logical one—to find a lasting solution to a problem, it is rational to look first at those times in which the problem lacks its usual potency.

 For example, if a patient is struggling with excruciating shyness, but typically has no trouble speaking to his or her coworkers, a solution-focused therapist would target the patient’s interactions at work as an exception to the patient’s usual shyness.
 Once the patient and therapist have discovered an exception, they will work as a team to find out how the exception is different from the client’s usual experiences with the problem.

-Compliments.
 Compliments are another essential part of SFBT.
-Validating what the client already is doing well and acknowledging how difficult his problems is, encourages the client to change while given the message that the therapist understands and cares.
+Validating what the client already is doing well and acknowledging how difficult his problems are, encourages the client to change while giving the message that the therapist understands and cares.
 Compliments in conversations can punctuate what the client is doing right.
-Soliciting the client’s perception of how other people in his or her life would compliment is also another way that SFBT connects the client with those important persons in his or her real life outside of the therapy room.
+Soliciting the client’s perception of how other people in his or her life would complement is also another way that SFBT connects the client with those important persons in his or her real-life outside of the therapy room.

 Issues treated with Solution-Focused Brief Therapy (SFBT)

 SFBT has been used successfully in individual therapy and with both families and couples.
 Developed with the primary intention of helping those in therapy to find solutions to challenges, the approach has expanded to address issues in other areas of life, such as schools and workplaces.
 Individuals from different cultures, backgrounds, and age groups have all been shown to benefit from this type of therapy.